School of Health Sciences and Human Performance

 Transfer into the School of Health Sciences and Human Performance

-Both internal and external transfer applicants are selectively admitted into HSHP.
-All students intending to transfer should first contact the department in which their intended major is offered.
-Those transferring from another Ithaca College department must meet with the appropriate HSHP department chair or designee.
-Students from other institutions are encouraged to call ahead to arrange for a similar meeting when they visit the College.
+Both internal and external transfer applicants are admitted into undergraduate HSHP majors.
+All students intending to transfer should first contact the department in which their intended major is offered to meet with the appropriate HSHP department chair or designee.
+Students from external institutions are encouraged to call ahead to arrange for a similar meeting when they visit the College.
 Satisfactory academic performance is the major requirement for acceptance.
-On request, a list of courses recommended for potential transfer students is available from the chair of each department or the transfer coordinator for the Department of Physical Therapy.
+On request, a list of courses recommended for potential transfer students is available from the chair of each department.

 General Requirements for Internal and External Transfer

 The following requirements must be met by students transferring from within Ithaca College.
-Students transferring from other institutions must satisfy these requirements in addition to the requirements for admission to Ithaca College.
+Students transferring from external institutions must satisfy these requirements in addition to the requirements for admission to Ithaca College.

-2. To be admitted to a degree program in HSHP, it is generally required that the student have a cumulative GPA of at least 2.00 and have completed at least 24 credit hours in the preceding 12 months.
-However, most degree programs are much more competitive than this and may have other requirements that students must meet, aside from GPA, to be considered for admission.
+- To be admitted to a degree program in HSHP, it is generally required that the student have a cumulative GPA of at least 2.00 and have completed at least 24 credit hours in the preceding 12 months.
+However, most HSHP degree programs require higher GPAs and may have other requirements that students must meet to be considered for admission.

 Specific Departmental Transfer Requirements

-Specific departmental transfer requirements for the following programs exceed the general requirements.
+Specific departmental transfer requirements for the following programs exceed the minimum college requirements.
+Transfer into any program is limited to available openings as determined by each departments:

-Pre-Athletic training: For the pre-athletic training major, a minimum GPA of 3.00 overall, and a 3.00 GPA in the specific requirements of the major is required.
-Additionally, selected courses need to be completed by that time, with no grade below C- in any of those courses.
-Transfer into pre-athletic training is limited to available openings and is highly competitive.
+Pre-Athletic training: A minimum GPA of 3.00 overall and a 3.00 GPA in the specific requirements of the major is required.
+Additionally, selected courses need to be completed within a certain timeframe, with no grade below C- in any of those courses.

-Occupational therapy: Internal and external transfer applicants are considered for entry after the first semester of the first year and as late as the end of the second semester of the sophomore year when space permits.
-Applicants seeking transfer into the occupational science/occupational therapy (OT) program should have a 3.0 minimum GPA and grades of C or better in all required prerequisite courses, including biology and chemistry.
-They should have completed a total of 57 credits applicable to the occupational science degree or be in a position to do so by the end of the fourth semester.
+Occupational therapy: Internal and external transfer applicants are considered for entry after the first semester of the first year and as late as the end of the second semester of the sophomore year.
+Applicants should have a 3.0 minimum GPA and grades of C or better in all required prerequisite courses, including biology and chemistry.
 Early transfer is encouraged.
 Students transferring at the end of the sophomore year must have completed all coursework and be eligible to register for the required junior-level courses outlined in the program curriculum guidelines.
 Students interested in transferring into the department are encouraged to contact the department for an advising appointment as early as possible to receive a list of specific prerequisite courses and assistance in academic planning.
 Students interested in transferring should refer to the transfer application process outlined at "Transfer Opportunities".
-Transfer into the occupational therapy program is limited to available openings.

-Physical therapy: Internal transfer applicants are considered for entry after the first semester of the first year and as late as the end of the second semester of the junior year when space permits.
+Physical therapy: Internal transfer applicants are considered for entry after the first semester of the first year and as late as the end of the second semester of the junior year.
 Applicants seeking to transfer into the clinical health studies/physical therapy program (D.P.T.) should have a minimum cumulative GPA of 3.00 and a 3.00 or better in natural science coursework.
 If student is being considered for entry into the program during the junior year, student must achieve a minimum cumulative GPA of 3.2 or better by the end of the spring semester.
 Students must be in a position to complete all specified prerequisites by the end of the sixth semester.
 Applicants must also be in a position to complete all Integrative Core Curriculum (ICC) requirements and a minor before entering the professional phase of the program.
-Specific information on transfer admission requirements — including requirements relating to nonnative speakers, letters of recommendation, and clinical experience — is available from the Office of Admission or the physical therapy department website
+Specific information on transfer admission requirements is available on the physical therapy department website.

 Transfer Credit for Occasional Study at Another Institution